Having a baby is indeed a life-changing experience.

 * Can’t be put down Your high-need baby craves your touch.
 They don’t just need to be carried, they also want to be held upright where all the action is, and they want you to sway from side to side, bop up and down, and walk round the block ― for hours.

 For frustrated parents who feel at a loss over how to soothe their high-need baby, it’s important to calm themselves down first.
-“A lot of the mums who come in with intense babies, the mothers themselves are a little tense,” says Dr Wong.
+“A lot of the mums who come in with intense babies, the mothers themselves are a little tense,” Lo says.

 To calm yourself as a parent, you can: